rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Camera

 The Kivy Camera widget does not work on Android, neither does the OpenCV camera.
 Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, it still has issues but is currently the only choice for an camera preview as part of a layout.
 Another option is [CameraXF](https://github.com/RobertFlatt/Android-for-Python/tree/main/cameraxf), a turnkey full screen photo, video, and image analysis camera.

+## Keyboard

+The relationship between the Android keyboard and the layout is somewhat configurable with [softinput_mode](https://kivy.org/doc/stable/api-kivy.core.window.html#kivy.core.window.WindowBase.softinput_mode), consider `Window.softinput_mode = 'below_target'`.

+The type of keyboard can be set with `input_type` for example `TextInput(input_type = 'tel')`.
+Accepted values are 'text', 'number', 'url', 'mail', 'datetime', 'tel', or 'address'.
+Input_type requires `kivy==master` and does not work with kivy==2.0.0 .

 ## Back Button and Gesture